Recipe Overview

 Notes

-- Store lemon sugar cookies in an airtight container for up to a week.
+- Storage: Store lemon sugar cookies in an airtight container for up to a week.
 For longer storage, baked cookies can be frozen for up to a month.

-- Make Ahead: Freeze cookie dough, tightly wrapped, for up to three months.
+- Make ahead: Freeze cookie dough, tightly wrapped, for up to three months.
 Thaw overnight in the fridge for best results.
 If you prefer, roll the cookie dough balls, freeze on a tray until firm, then freeze in a bag or container.
 When you’re ready to bake, simply remove the balls from the freezer, put them on a cookie sheet, and bake them.
 You’ll need to add a couple minutes to the baking time.

 I love the thought of lemonade cookies!
 They look great.
 I’ve never thought of using colored sugar to roll cookies in.
 I don’t know why.
 And yay on your Kitchenaid!
 Have fun with it. :)